-The Division's funding is administered by the Administration and Regulation Appropriations Subcommittee of the Iowa Legislature, which annually approves the Division's spending authority from the Department of Commerce Revolving Fund, pursuant to Iowa Code §546.12.
+The Division's funding is administered by the Administration and Regulation Appropriations Subcommittee of the Iowa Legislature, which annually approves the Division's spending authority from the Commerce Revolving Fund, pursuant to Iowa Code §546.12.
 The actual expenses of the Division are paid by state-chartered credit unions through fees, assessed according to institutional asset size.
-Fees are paid annually in two installments; in December and the following August.
-The Division of Credit Unions receives no funding from the state general fund.
+Fees are paid annually in August and December.The Division of Credit Unions receives no funding from the state general fund.

-The Division's spending authority for FY 2022 was set at \$2,333,413.
-Due to staff vacancies, actual expenditures for FY 2022 were \$2,161,301.
+The Division's spending authority for FY 2023 was set at \$2,553,593.
+Due to staff vacancies, actual expenditures for FY 2023 were \$2,327,744.